 Why?
 Processes are too rigid, and budgets don’t include scope for inventive marketing or customer acquisition strategies that think outside of the box.
 There’s no holistic marketing success because nobody is thinking holistically.

 I think user-centred design is more important in health care than many other industries.
 Especially with companion apps, where small details make a massive difference.

 Companion apps operate within sensitive and emotionally involved stages of behavioural change.
 Their use, the messages they give and the actions they elicit hinge on striking a delicate balance.
 Tiny missteps can quickly alienate health tech users from taking the actions they need to become healthier.
 Unlike some of the most frequently used customer apps, many feelings and motivations around personal health and chronic conditions are nuanced and possibly negative.

 Ordering a Starbucks through their app is fun — being educated on the life-saving importance of taking your meds on time is less fun.
 But it’s incredibly important and needs to be equally, if not even more, engaging.

 This can be easier than you might think.
-Through user testing, we've found that something as simple as an opening screen animation can not only inform the user of what to do next but also surprise and delight them.
+Once again it boils down to thorough user testing – we've found that something as simple as an opening screen animation can not only inform the user of what to do next but also surprise and delight them.
 Small, empathetic touches can make your customers feel less intimidated about the importance of the digital journey they’re about to go down.